 Brand Affinities is to measure which brands are used and how frequently.
 Detecting a brand is done either via the logos recognized on products, or from metadata when a brand is mentioned or tagged.
 This can target a specific brand, but it can also target larger groups such as Luxury Brands or Brands that sell Apparel.

 These 3 dimensions are the same ones we use to provide insights.
 We can tell a lot about the Behaviors of people who use certain Products.
 We can report on the Brands that are most popular among a Group of People, or the Product Attributes most liked by people who shop certain Brands.
 You get the idea.

-What's important is that this method, we can easily segment a group and compare them over time, to other groups or to the average person.
-The most poweful insights often come from measuring what's changing or different.
+What's important is this method can easily segment a group and compare them over time, to other groups or to the average person.
+The most powerful insights often come from measuring what's changing or different.

 How does Transversal Segmentation compare to other methods?
 Consumer segmentation is done using data that comes from a wide variety of sources, including surveys, interviews, focus groups, credit card transactions, social media, loyalty cards, just to name a few.
 These can be broken down into key dimensions, such as geographic, transaction history, demographics, psychographics, behavioristics, etc.

 To simplify, we break all the methods down by based on two key dimensions: 1) how personal is the method, and 2) how dynamic is it?
 This then lets us categorize into four main types: 1) Persona-Based Methods, 2) Clustering Methods, 3) Static Groups, and 4) Transversal Segmentation.
 Each method is mapped out in the chart below.

 Transversal segmentation is the method we use, which segments customers based on their behaviors, brands and products used, providing more targeted insights.
 This method is both personal and dynamic, giving insight into how customer groups and their needs evolve over time.